gvwilson/thirdbit/src/fiction/santas/index.md

 [^thuddy]: I.e., things that go "thud" when they hit you.

-"It's a trick!" the parrot squawked.
+"It's a trick!
+It's a trick!"
-"It's a trick!"
+the parrot squawked.

 "Wait!"
 Finner shouted as the pirate crew closed in.